Farmers and Public Markets

 Lorraine Richard Nolin

-Québec City’s new public market is an essential destination for local flavours.
+Le Grand Marché de Québec (public market) is an essential destination for local flavours.
 Here you’ll find everything under one roof: fine chocolate makers, a brew pub, coffee roasters, fishmongers, butchers, and more.
-This foodie village features themed sections and a restaurant serving up delicious dishes made with local, seasonal fare.
-The menu changes with each new arrival and is carefully constructed to avoid food waste.
+This foodie village features themed sections and an outdoor restaurant during summer time.
 In the summer and fall, extra stands open outside to make room for the abundance of local produce being harvested daily out in the fields.
 And from late November to the end of December it’s the Christmas Market, where you’ll find tons of local gift ideas in an old‑fashioned and festive atmosphere.
 Québec City’s Grand Marché is popular with families and has a kids’ zone furnished especially for youngsters.
 There are also workshops throughout the year for people interested in food, gardening, and farming.

 The market is located near the Videotron Centre and is easy to get to using public transit.
 There is also free parking on site.